uvarc/rc-learning/content/tutorials/building-running-c-cpp-fortran/index.md

 ---
+date: "2020-02-28"
 title: "Building and Running C/C++ and Fortran Codes on Rivanna"
-date: 2020-02-28T00:00:00-05:00
+summary: "This tutorial will teach you to compile, link, and run on Rivanna programs written in C, C++, or Fortran."
 authors: [kah,rs]
 categories: ["Programming","C/C++","Fortran","HPC"]
 tags: [programming,compilers,hpc]
-summary: This tutorial will teach you to compile, link, and run on Rivanna programs written in C, C++, or Fortran.
+weight: 110
 notes: "building-running-c-cpp-fortran"

-weight: 110

 ---